EPIC-guide/epic-guide.github.io/_applying/resume.md

 For instance, your GitHub username should be a hyperlink to your GitHub profile.

 Your resume will be read by scientists, who expect evidence for claims you make.
-Avoid "skills" sections that aren't backed up by the rest of the resume, such as claiming "time management" or "problem solving".
+Avoid "skills" sections that aren't backed up by the rest of the resume, such as claiming "time management" or "problem solving" as skills.
-Merely being a member of some society says little about you unless you can back it up with some work you did at that society, for instance.
+Merely being a member of some association says little about you unless you can back it up with, for instance, some work you did there.
-Do not include a self-evaluation of your skills, such as little bars from 0 to 100%, unless you have some very good reason to do so;
+Do not self-evaluate your skills, such as bars from 0 to 100% or stars from 1 to 5, unless you have some very good reason to do so;
 remember that one person's 90% is another person's 20%, and the readers have no idea if you're the former or the latter.

 Triple-check your writing for grammar and spelling, and get your resume proofread by your friends.